CPTSD Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 You don’t need to be certain this applies to you yet.
 Many people arrive here with questions first, not answers.

-Many adults find themselves searching for “CPTSD” because it describes the impact they live with: chronic self-doubt, emotional shutdown, or staying on alert in relationships, even when life looks fine from the outside.
+Many people begin searching for "CPTSD" because it describes what they're living with: chronic self-doubt, emotional shutdown, or staying on alert in relationships.

-Often, these patterns develop in emotionally unsafe, neglectful, or controlling environments.
+Often, these patterns develop in emotionally unsafe relationships or environments.
 There may not be a single event to point to.
 Instead, there were repeated experiences of being minimized, overridden, blamed, or psychologically worn down over time.

 You do not need certainty about how to label what happened to begin.